tc39/notes/es6/2013-09/sept-19.md

 WH: What kind of a change record would "sort" generate?
 In particular, how would the change record describe how the array was sorted (ascending, descending, by what key?)?

-RWS: If the array only said it was sorted then the code would need to keep a copy around to know what happened.
+RWN: If the array only said it was sorted then the code would need to keep a copy around to know what happened.

 WH: In that case would reverse also emit a sorted change record?